 API: k8s.mk

-This is the complete list of namespaces & static public targets that are available from k8s.mk
+This is the complete list of namespaces & static public targets that are available from k8s.mk, along with their documentation.
+Documentation here is pulled automatically from the latest source.

-, such as helpers for target-dispatch, debugging shells for that container, etc. For an overview of autogenerated targets, see instead the upstream compose.mk documentation.
+Dynamic target scaffolding is also generated for each of the containers defined in k8s-tools.yml, such as helpers for target-dispatch, debugging shells for that container, etc, but that documentation is out of scope here.
+For an overview of autogenerated targets, see instead the upstream compose.mk documentation.
 See also the overview of CLI help.

 k8s.mk: (Static Targets)